wavefrontHQ/observability-for-kubernetes/operator/dev-internal/docs/alerts/alerts.md

 # Alerts
-This page contains the steps to create alerts.
+This page contains the steps to create an alert template.

-We have templates for common scenarios.
+We have alert templates on common Kubernetes issues.

 * [Detect pods stuck in pending](templates/pods-stuck-in-pending.json.tmpl)